sshuttle/sshuttle/docs/manpage.rst

 Linux) seems elegant at first, but it results in several problems, notably the 'tcp over tcp' problem.
-The tcp protocol depends fundamentally on packets being dropped in order to implement its congestion control agorithm; if you pass tcp packets through a tcp-based tunnel (such as ssh), the inner tcp packets will never be dropped, and so the inner tcp stream's congestion control will be
+The tcp protocol depends fundamentally on packets being dropped in order to implement its congestion control algorithm; if you pass tcp packets through a tcp-based tunnel (such as ssh), the inner tcp packets will never be dropped, and so the inner tcp stream's congestion control will be